 How much does a National Police Check cost?

-The price for a National Police Check issued by the Australian Federal Police through Veritas Check is $ 98.00.
+The price for an AFP National Police Check issued by the Australian Federal Police through Veritas Check is $98.00.

 We accept Visa and MasterCard payments.

-How do I apply for a Police Check?
+How do I apply for a National Police Check?

-To apply for a Police Check you will need to complete the application form online.
+To apply for a National Police Check you will need to complete the application form online.